mtwilliams/bourne/README.md

 ## Testing

 The test suite relies on a locally running postgres insatnce.
-You can you docker to create one quickly:
+You can use docker to create one quickly:

 ```
 docker run --name postgres -p 5432:5432 -e POSTGRES_PASSWORD=postgres -d postgres